 Economic overview of Liechtenstein

 Even though Liechtenstein is not considered a big state and lacks the natural resources, it managed to develop an industrialized economy with many incentives for foreign and domestic investors.
 It has a strong a well-developed economy and GDP (gross domestic product) of $141,100 per capita, which ranks Liechtenstein on the second place in the world.

 Especially the small businesses are highly developed and encouraged by the authorities.
 Since 2011, a corporate tax of 12.5% was introduced and it’s considered one of the smallest in Europe.
 No withholding tax is required for dividends paid to a foreign company.

 The registration for VAT is mandatory only if the annual turnover exceeds CHF 10,000.
-The VAT rate is among the smallest (8%) and, in certain cases, a small rate is applied (2.5% for food, beverage, medicines, newspapers or 3.8% for accommodation).
-Being member of the European Economic Area (connection between the European Free Trade Association and the EU) since May 1995 is granting access to many foreign markets.
-It has a custom union with Switzerland and the currency used by this state is the Swiss Franc.
+The standard VAT rate is among the lowest in the world (8%) and, in certain cases, a lower rate is applied (2.5% for food, beverage, medicines, newspapers or 3.8% for accommodation).
+Being a member of the European Economic Area since May 1995 is granting access to many foreign markets.
+It has a customs union with Switzerland and the currency used by this state is the Swiss Franc.
 No control on foreign exchanges is performed, this attracting the foreign investments.